Mig Welder Salary

 Popular Skills for Mig Welder

-Mig Welders seem to wield many skills on the job.
-Most notably, skills in Aluminum Welding, Shielded Metal Arc Welding, Fluxed Core Arc Welding, and Manufacturing Fabrication are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
+Survey takers working as Mig Welders report using a large range of professional skills.
+Most notably, skills in Aluminum Welding, Fluxed Core Arc Welding, Manufacturing Fabrication, and Shielded Metal Arc Welding are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
 Skills that are correlated to lower pay, on the other hand, include Plasma Cutting, Fabrication, and Grinding Tools.
-Most people familiar with Metal Inert Gas Welding also know Manufacturing Fabrication.
+It is often found that people who know Metal Inert Gas Welding are also skilled in Manufacturing Fabrication.

 Pay by Experience Level for Mig Welder